barchstien/garden-reporter/collector/README.md

 # else
 docker run -d --restart always --name garden-collector --group-add dialout -p 8087:8087 --env-file env_file --device=/dev/ttyUSB0 garden-collector
 ```

-# Calibration
-It may use a formula from datasheet or a manual calibration
- * moist : get dry/immerge value, gives linear ratio as %
- * temperature : from datasheet deg = V*100 - 50
- * Compare with a calibrated lux meter
- * battery voltage divider = 6

 # Modules